-Japanese Porcelain marks
+Japanese Porcelain Marks

 The old Japanese ceramic industry was in many ways smaller in scale compared to the Chinese.
 Marks was also applied for different reasons that on the Chinese porcelain.
 Personal signatures by the artists involved are quite common.
 We also find a different attitude towards what marks that are put on the Japanese porcelain and in particular the export porcelain from the 19th century and onwards.
 The entire range of Imperial reign marks so common on Chinese porcelain, genuine or not, is mostly lacking.
 The marks are more commercially oriented, more numerous and can vary even within a set of pieces.
 They can indicate the name of the factory, the potter, the decorator, the pattern, the customer, the exporter, the importer or both or a part of them or maybe just say "Made in Japan", "Japan", "Nippon", "Happiness" or "Good luck" in any number of ways.
 Increasing the confusion are the hundreds of porcelain decorating firms active in the early to mid 20th century simultaneously putting many different marks on the same wares seemingly at random but probably for some reason.
 To take just one example, the Noritake company which has been active for about one hundred years only, are thought to have used over 400 different marks.

-To immediately gain a better understanding on the many names that occurs in Japanese pottery and porcelain, I believe the map available here that indicates the most common kiln areas (blue names) and cities (names in red) will be helpful.
+To immediately gain a better understanding on the many names that occurs in Japanese pottery and porcelain, I believe the map that indicates the most common kiln areas (blue names) and cities (names in red) will be helpful.

 Regarding dates, the following Japanese historical period names are the ones most commonly met with: